 Read on, most companies are doomed when the founder turns over the keys to the second generation—but Oscar would prove to be an exception to the rule!

 Oscar took the ivory turning business and expanded it to include woodworking.
 He apprenticed and learned how to build pool tables.
 Thanks to his talent the company began to expand into the manufacture and repair of pool tables.
 Oscar realized that bars were the perfect place for his type of sturdy pool tables and he also realized that those tables would need frequent repairs.
 The company began to grow under his direction and he began training his sons, Edwin and Ernest to put their own stamp on the business.

 The third generation of Schmidt men were very diverse in their talents.
 Ed was a marketing and sales genius.
-Thanks to his creation of a mail order catalogue the company began to grow once again.
+Thanks to his creation of a mail-order catalog, the company began to grow once again.
 Ernie had his own special talents.
 The factory was where Ernie was most at home and he began designing new tables to add to the line.
 Both men realized the importance of owning their own building and created a separate family-owned real estate business.
-Thanks to the thriftiness instilled by their father and grandfather the two brothers were able to survive the Great Depression.
+Thanks to the thriftiness instilled by their father and grandfather, the two brothers were able to survive the Great Depression.

 The fourth generation of the family relied on two of Ed’s sons to move the business forward.
 Harold and Arthur continued the family tradition of working weekends and summers for the business as they were growing up.
 Fortunately, these two brothers also had different areas that they were interested in.
 Harold was an excellent salesman and enjoyed being on the road developing the business.
 Art was more office-oriented although he was the person most responsible for bringing bumper pool to the United States.
 Art was also instrumental in supporting two major trade groups, The Billiard Congress of America and the Billiard and Bowling Institute of America.
 Eventually, Harold would move to Little Rock, Arkansas and start his own billiard retail business and Art would take the helm of A. E. Schmidt Company.